sandeepravi/collage/README.markdown

 Collage
 =======

-jQuery plugin to display a list of images as a collage.
+jQuery plugin to display a images as a collage.

 Demo
 ====

 Checkout the demo [here](http://jsfiddle.net/fKAHC/1/).

 Usage
 =====